panda-luminosity-detector-group/LuminosityFit/README.md

 - FAIRROOTPATH
 - ROOTSYS

+A further requirement is the gsl library, which can be loaded on the himster2 via `module load numlib/GSL/2.4-foss-2017a`.
 Additionally, make sure you are using a boost version which was build using a gcc version 5 or greater.
 You can set the location of the boost via the *BOOST_ROOT* environment variable.

 ### Compilation